-12. KATIE BECKETT RECIPIENTS
+11. KATIE BECKETT RECIPIENTS

-For children to remain eligible under the Katie Beckett eligibility category, DHCFP must assure the Centers for Medicare and Medicaid Services (CMS) that the per capita expenditures under this eligibility category will not exceed the costs of institutional care.
-There are services and supplies that are not included in the facility rate and are excluded from the child's institutional Level of Care (LOC) overall cost.
-LEAs may bill Medicaid for children that are enrolled in Medicaid under the Katie Beckett eligibility category.
-However, this may impact the child's eligibility or may result in a cost to the LRI for services outside of the school setting.
+In order for children to remain eligible under the Katie Beckett eligibility category, Medicaid must assure the Centers for Medicare and Medicaid Services (CMS) that the per capita expenditures under this eligibility category will not exceed the per capita expenditures for the institutional level of care under the state plan.
+LRIs with children eligible under the Katie Beckett category may not want the SHS to be billed to Nevada Medicaid as this may impact the child's eligibility or may result in a cost to the LRI for services outside of the school arena.
 LRIs with a child eligible under this category are encouraged to work closely with their Medicaid District Office (DO) case manager to assure services do not impact their eligibility status.

-13. NOTIFICATION OF SUSPECTED ABUSE/NEGLECT
+12. NOTIFICATION OF SUSPECTED ABUSE/NEGLECT

-The DHCFP expects that all Medicaid providers will be in compliance with all laws relating to incidents of abuse, neglect, or exploitation as it relates to students.
+The DHCFP expects that all Medicaid providers will be in compliance with all laws relating to incident of abuse, neglect, or exploitation as it relates to students.